Damar Hamlin attends first game since collapse

 Hamlin gave a locker room talk to his teammates ahead of the game, according to CBS Sports' Tracy Wolfson.

-Hamlin's visit to Highmark Stadium is his first public appearance since Jan.
+Hamlin's visit to Highmark Stadium was his first public appearance since Jan.
 2, when he collapsed after taking a hit to the chest from Bengals' wide receiver Tee Higgins.

 Hamlin's locker room speech took place just before Sunday's AFC Divisional Round game — a rematch of the game that was canceled after Hamlin went into cardiac arrest.